Shree Govindajee Temple, Manipur

 Introduction

-Shree Govindajee Temple is dedicated to deities Radha Krishna (Govindaji).
-It is the largest Vaishnava temple in Imphal district of Manipur, India.
-It was originally built in 1846 during the reign of Maharaja Nara Singh and later rebuilt by Maharaja Chandrakriti in 1876.
-The temple management was earlier with the former king, as per Article II of the Manipur Merger Agreement of 1949 (when Manipur became a part of India after the latter’s independence).
+The Shree Govindajee Temple is a prominent Vaishnava temple dedicated to Radha Krishna (Govindaji), located in the Imphal district of Manipur, India.
+Established in 1846 by Maharaja Nara Singh, it was later rebuilt by Maharaja Chandrakriti in 1876.
+The temple has been a significant religious site for the local population and was historically managed by the former king, as outlined in the Manipur Merger Agreement of 1949, following the integration of Manipur into India.

 Century/Period